opensearch-project/documentation-website/_opensearch-benchmark/getting-started.md

 - `--target-hosts` defines the endpoint of your OpenSearch cluster, including the protocol and port number.
 - `--pipeline` defines the steps OpenSearch Benchmark will perform.
 Use `benchmark-only` because you are not using OpenSearch Benchmark to provision an OpenSearch cluster.
 - `--workload` specifies the benchmarking workload you want to use.
 This example uses the [geonames](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/geonames) workload.
-- `--client-options` allows you to define important parameters as a comma-separated list of key-value pairs, which is required if OpenSearch Security is enabled:
+- `--client-options` allows you to define important parameters as a comma-separated list of key-value pairs, which is required if OpenSearch Security is enabled.
+Omit this option if your target does not have OpenSearch Security enabled.
    - `basic_auth_user` is the user that OpenSearch Benchmark uses to communicate with the OpenSearch REST API.
    - `basic_auth_password` is the password for the specified OpenSearch user.
    - `verify_certs` is set to `false` because the TLS certificates are self-signed and cannot be verified.
 You can omit this parameter if your OpenSearch cluster certificates are signed by a trusted certificate authority (CA).
 - `--test-mode` is used when you want to validate a benchmark workload.
-When `--test-mode` is specified, OpenSearch benchmark checks the command for syntax errors and limits each benchmark operation to a single instance.
+When `--test-mode` is specified, OpenSearch Benchmark checks the command for syntax errors and limits each benchmark operation to a single instance.
 This flag is useful for validating custom workloads and it significantly reduces the time a benchmark takes to complete.

 After you begin the benchmark, OpenSearch Benchmark will report progress to the standard output in the terminal window.
 You can see the order of test procedures performed and when they are completed, like in the following example output for the `geonames` benchmark workload that lists the operations sequentially and indicates that all operations were completed successfully:
 <p class="codeblock-label">Example output</p>